 Paul - 3.0

 Guru Nanak - 3.0

 Bahaullah - 3.0

 Joseph Smith - 1.7

 Between the first and the second initiation - around 1.6 degrees, a person starts to become mentally polarized (before that he/she is astrally polarized and subject to the illusions of the astral plane).
 This process of mental polarization is completed at the third initiation.
 The Masters can not communicate with anyone below the 1.6 level, since they always do so on the mental plane.
 The communication is of course the clearest for disciples who are third degree initiates and above.

-A Note: Towards the end of
+Note 2: Towards the end of

 her life and career as the President of the Theosophical Society, Adyar, Annie